Haulyn5/PaperHelper/README.md

 ## TODO:

 - [x] Basic search function
 - [x] Improve the search efficiency.
-The feature vectors may need to be stored out of database
+Store the feature vectors in a file out of the database.
-- [ ] The search result could be improved.
-Arxiv-sanity-lite shows a better result.
-- [ ] Show similar paper for a given paper
+- [x] Show similar paper for a given paper (based on the feature vectors)
+- [ ] A setting page for the user to change the default query, the number of similar papers to show, etc.
 - [ ] Allow user to add tags to papers
 - [ ] Allow user to receive recommendations based on tagged papers (like [arxiv-sanity-lite](https://github.com/karpathy/arxiv-sanity-lite))
 - [ ] Fetch information from dblp and other sources like official websites of conferences
 - [ ] Analysis page for a specific conference
+- [ ] The search result could be improved.
+Arxiv-sanity-lite shows a better result.
+(Better ranking)

 ## Installation